wombleton/gitlaw-nz/acts/R/Reserve Bank of New Zealand Act 1989.md

     that bank note.

-    (3) Every person who contravenes subsection (1) or subsection (2) commits an offence against this Act and is liable on summary conviction to a fine not exceeding $1,000\.
+    (3) Every person who contravenes subsection (1) or subsection (2) commits an offence against this Act and is liable on conviction to a fine not exceeding $1,000\.

     Compare: 1964 No 134 s 23

+    Section 28(3): amended, on 1 July 2013, by [section 413][451] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 29 Making or issuing of other bank notes or coins

 *   (1) No person shall make or issue any bank note or coin, other than a bank note or coin issued under this Act.

-    (2) Every person who contravenes subsection (1) commits an offence against this Act and shall be liable on conviction on indictment,---
+    (2) Every person who contravenes subsection (1) commits an offence against this Act and shall be liable on conviction,---

     *   (a) in the case of an individual, to imprisonment for a term not exceeding 3 years or to a fine not exceeding $100,000:

     *   (b) in the case of a body corporate, to a fine not exceeding $300,000\.

+    Section 29(2): amended, on 1 July 2013, by [section 413][451] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 30 Reproduction or imitation of currency